Can you get a credit card if you're unemployed?

 Can I get a credit card if I am claiming benefits?

-Being on benefits doesn't necessarily preclude you from getting a credit card, but it could reduce your chances of being accepted.
-What's more, some credit cards will have a minimum income requirement that could you rule you out.
+Being on benefits doesn't necessarily prevent you from getting a credit card, but it could reduce your chances of being accepted.
+What's more, some credit cards will have a minimum income requirement that could rule you out.

 Even so, if you have a good credit record and can demonstrate that you can afford the repayments, you've got a better chance of being accepted.